Thetford Assurancia

-The Thetford Assurancia (previously Thetford Mines Isothermic) is a professional ice hockey team based in Thetford Mines, Quebec.
+Assurancia de Thetford or The Thetford Assurancia (previously Thetford Mines Isothermic) are a professional ice hockey team based in Thetford Mines, Quebec.
 The team is part of the Ligue Nord-Américaine de Hockey (LNAH).
 The team plays at the Centre Mario Gosselin.

 History

 Previously this LNAH franchise was known as the Thetford Mines Coyotes (1996–2000), and as the Thetford Mines Prolab (2000–07).
 In 2007, team was renamed again as Thetford Mines Isothermic after its sponsors, Portes & Fenêtres Isothermic, a local seller of doors, windows and furnishings.
 The team got a new sponsor in 2015 and was renamed Thetford Assurancia.
 It is the last remaining original franchise of the LNAH in its original city.